-All evaluation forms are included in Document Library contained in RxPreceptor and are available on-line at www.acp.edu under Experiential Education.
+All evaluation forms are included in the CPPE Manual and are available on-line at www.acp.edu under Experiential Education and in Rx Preceptor.

 - Student evaluation form-includes professionalism and competencies.

-- □ Preceptor completes
+- Preceptor completes the assessment.

 - Presentation evaluation form

 - □ Preceptor completes (and others in audience as appropriate)

-- □ Site / Preceptor evaluation form
+- Site / Preceptor evaluation form

-- Student completes

-- Student Competency Checklist

-- Student completes and Preceptor assesses; Student enters information in RxPreceptor.
+- □ Student completes